pedroamarall/rest-builder/liferay/README.md

 	1. Type ***g pull upstream*** to download the latest code on upstream.

 	1. Open a new Terminator tab and type ***g log***.
-Notice that the Git log will be updated if your local repository was updated.
+Notice that the Git log will be updated if your local clone was updated.

 1. Push changes from upstream to your origin.